-Significance of Tribal Consultation
+Significance of DOJ VAWA Tribal Consultation

-- Provides critical opportunity for government-to-government dialogue and for Indian tribes to identify barriers and implement solutions that will enhance their capacity as governments to protect their citizens. - Feedback opportunity on what works/doesn't work in how funds and programs are administered. - Raise awareness on current, outstanding and/or emerging issues. - Help to design a legal framework for change and removal of barriers, inequity, etc.
+- Provides critical opportunity for government-to-government dialogue and for Indian tribes to identify barriers and implement solutions that will enhance their capacity as governments to protect their citizens. - Feedback opportunity on what works/doesn't work in how Department of Justice, Department of Health and Human Services and Department of Interior funds and programs are administered as related to violence against women. - Raise awareness on current, outstanding and/or emerging issues. - Help to design a legal framework for change and removal of barriers, inequity, etc. - Help ensure coordination and collaboration with Indian tribes, HHS and the Secretary of the Interior to address intersecting issues.